 The mom of a girl named Emily, who has a collection of my Hug Me Toads, wrote to tell me that Emily’s grandma let her pick her own birthday gift this year, and a Hug Me Toad was her first choice.
 I thought that was so great.
 I felt very touched hearing that.
 Emily picked out her own colors, from the socks I had, green with blue polka dots, with an orange fleece heart.
 It turned out to be a super combination.
 I liked it so much, I made a toad sibling with a tomato-red-orange heart too.

-The first toad is already on his way to Emily and the one with the tomato-red-orange heart is in my Etsy toy shop.
+The first toad is already on his way to Emily and the one with the tomato-red-orange heart ready for a home.
+I will be posting my new handmade stuffed animal toys in our Ruffing’s shops.

 Another of my Hug Me Slugs left for France today.
 He stopped to pose with the toads before they got ready to go.
 One of my Super Slugs went to Paris just last week.
 My slugs are becoming well traveled.